yuetingliu/CarND-Behavior-Cloning-P3/writeup_report.md

 #### 3. Creation of the Training Set & Training Process

-I used only Udacity data.
+I used both the data provided by Udacity and the data of my own driving in the simulator.
 Here is an example image of center lane driving:

 ![center line driving image][image2]

-To augment the data sat, I also flipped images and angles thinking that this would simply gain more data.
-For example, here is the image.
+To augment the data sat, I also flipped images and angles to simply gain more data.
+For example, here is an image illustration.
 The left is the original image, and the right is the flipped image:

 ![center line driving image flipped][image3]

-After the collection process, I had 32144 number of data points.
+After the collection process, I had 71364 data points.
 But the distribution of the data was pretty bad, which was responsible for the unsuccessful autonomous driving.
-I then preprocessed this data by trimming some data to make the distribution more reasonable.
+I then trimmed some data to make the distribution more reasonable.
 The following image shows the distribution before and after trimming (left: original distribution; right: after trimming)
 ![data distribution][image4]

 I finally randomly shuffled the data set and put 5% of the data into a validation set.